-7 Creative New Ways to Serve Classic Party Dishes
+Upgrade Your Next Party with These Modern Spins on Classic Dishes

-When it comes to outdoor entertaining these days, the more creative you can get, the better.
-Although it seems like everything has already been done these days, Pinterest has come up with some super-creative ideas to serve classic dishes to up the wow factor at your next backyard BBQ.
-No need to go overboard with fancy finger foods and delicate bites; sometimes getting just a little bit creative with the staples is what will take your party from pretty fun to seriously fab.
+As a general rule when it comes to throwing a party, the more creative you get, the cooler your gathering will be.
+Though it might seem like everything’s been done (and Instagrammed) to death these days, Pinterest is—no surprise—still chock-full of original entertaining ideas.
+No need to go overboard with fancy finger foods and gourmet bites; just look for creative ways to amp up classic dishes, whether it’s in the recipe itself, or simply through the presentation.

-Whether you’re throwing a party on a few acres of land, or your urban patio, there’s no shortage of ways to take your food offerings to the next level.
-From meals in a jar to picnic pies, your guests won’t see these twists on their favorite summer staples coming.
+Whether you’re throwing a shindig in a legit backyard or on your urban patio, there’s no shortage of ways to level-up the party snacks you serve.
+From meals in a jar to picnic pies, your guests won’t see these twists on old-school summer staples coming.

-Click through below for some of the best creative party food inspiration Pinterest has to offer.
+Click through the gallery ahead for some of the coolest, most creative party food inspo Pinterest has to offer.

 Bruschetta Bar